yitsushi/go-misskey/CONTRIBUTING.md

 design work, tests, or other changes before your pull request can be ultimately accepted.

-A Pull Request may will be rejected without related issue.
+A Pull Request will be rejected without a related issue.

 ## Styleguides

 ### Git Commit Messages

-- Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("Add feature" not "Added feature")
-- Use the imperative mood ("Set the header..." not "Sets the header...")
+* Use the imperative mood ("Set the header..." not "Sets the header...")
-- Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or less
-- Reference issues and pull requests liberally after the first line
+* Reference issues and pull requests liberally after the first line

 ### Documentation Styleguide